leafac/oose-2019-www.jhu-oose.com/group-projects.md

 - Improve your presentation skills by following the recommendations in [speaking.io](https://speaking.io), by taking the courses on presentation skills offered by the university, and by reading books such as [The Art of Explanation](http://artofexplanation.com) and [Presentation Zen](https://www.presentationzen.com).

+# Submission

+By the end of each iteration we collect whatever you have at the `master` branch and evaluate that.
+There’s no extra steps you have to take to submit, just make sure the code at the `master` branch is in a good state: all the branches that should have been merged are merged, the tests are passing, and so forth.
+Also, keep the project board up-to-date and document your progress with issues, pull requests, and so forth.

 # Examples

 You must work on your own ideas—the following examples are only to help you gauge the scale of project suitable for the course.
 See our discussion on [difficulty](/iterations/0#difficulty).